ewoudwijma/MoonLight/docs/custom/modules.md

 ## Functional

 With Moonbase Modules it is possible to create new module entirely from one c++ class by only defining a json document describing the data structure and a function catching all the changes in the data.
 Http endpont and websockets are created automatically.
 There is no need to create any UI code, it is entirely driven by the json document.

-This is inspired by WLED usermods, further developed in StarBase and MoonBase (using the ESP32-Sveltekit infrastructure)
+This is inspired by WLED usermods, further developed in StarBase and now MoonBase (using the ESP32-Sveltekit infrastructure)

 See [Demo](https://moonmodules.org/MoonLight/custom/module/demo/) and [Animations](https://moonmodules.org/MoonLight/custom/module/animations/) as examples